sassoftware/medical-resource-optimization/README.md

 # Medical Resource Optimization Program
 An open collaboration between the Cleveland Clinic and SAS Institute and a continuation from our prior work on [COVID-19 Epidemiological Scenario Analysis] (https://github.com/sassoftware/covid-19-sas).
 That project demonstrates the usage of infectious disease models (SIR & SEIR) to analyze different scenarios and predict utilization of critical resources.

+## Disclosure
+This analytical engine is in active development and testing.

 ## What this program does
 This project aims to generate an optimum hospital reactivation plan in response to clinical service disruptions during the COVID-19 pandemic.
 The plan is capable of running multiple scenarios with different parameter settings that seek to balance hospital economics, efficient use of resources, and patient access to quality clinical care.